Social & Recreational

 Hill School Student Games & Visits

-The Hill School students visit the TRAAC for various social activities during the school year.
-Activities include games, StoryCorp interviews and building intergenerational friendships.
+Hill School students visit the TRAAC for various social activities during the school year.
+Activities include games—such as Jeopardy and this is a great chance to meet young people and have fun!

 History Club